Joako360/osm2city/doc/manual/using.rst

 .. image:: fgfs_shader_options.png

 .. _chapter-hide-urban-textures-label:

 =======================================
 Change Materials to Hide Urban Textures
 =======================================

 FlightGear allows to change the texture used for a given land-class.
 More information is available in ``$FG_ROOT/Docs/README.materials`` as well as in the FlightGear Forum thread regarding `New Regional Textures <http://forum.flightgear.org/viewtopic.php?f=5&t=26031>`_.
 There is not yet a good base texture replacing the urban textures.
 However many users find it more visually appealing to use a uniform texture like grass under the generated buildings etc. instead of urban textures (because urban textures interfere visually with ways, houses etc.).
 A drawback of using different textures is the absence of trees — however in many regions of the world there are lot of trees / vegetation in urban areas.
+An important drawback is that you will find the texturing missing when flying high over ground (due to level of distance not loading OSM objects) or for stuff far in the distance, where OSM data has not yet been loaded.

 E.g. for the airport ``LSZS`` in Engadin in Switzerland you would have to go to ``$FG_ROOT/Materials/regions`` and edit file ``europe.xml`` in a text editor: add name-tags for e.g. ``BuiltUpCover``, ``Urban``, ``Town``, ``SubUrban`` to a material as shown below and comment out the existing name-tags using ``<!-- -->``.
 Basically all name-tags, which relate to a material using ``<effect>Effects/urban</effect>``.
 The outcome before and after edit (you need to restart FlightGear in between!) can be seen in the screenshots below (for illustration purposes the buildings and roads do not have textures).